 When an agent incurs personal liability, the agency becomes irrevocable.
 The principal cannot, in such case, withdraw leaving the agent exposed to the risk or liability he has already incurred.

 Where the agent has partly exercised the authority:

-The principal cannot revoke the authority given to his agent after the authority has been partly exercised; so far as regards such acts and obligations as arise from the a cts already done in agency.
-(Sec.
-204)
+The principal cannot revoke the authority given to his agent after the authority has been partly exercised: so far as regards such acts and obligations as arise

 SUMMARY